 The Company has an employee stock purchase plan ("ESPP"), which is open to all employees.
 The ESPP allows employees of the Company to purchase common stock of the Company through accumulated payroll deductions.
 Offerings under this plan have a duration of 24 months (the "Offering Period").
 On the first day of an Offering Period (the "Enrollment Date") the participant is granted the option to purchase shares on each exercise date at the lower of 85% of the market value of a share of our common stock on the Enrollment Date or the exercise date.
 The participant's right to purchase common stock under the plan is restricted to no more than \$25,000 per calendar year, and the participant may not purchase more than 5,000 shares during any Offering Period.
-Participants may terminate their interest in a given offering or a given exercise period by withdrawing all of their accumulated payroll deductions at any time prior to the end of the Offering Period.
+Participants may terminate their interest in a given offering Period.
 An aggregate of 1.5 million shares of common stock are authorized for issuance under the ESPP.
-Of this amount, 1.3 million shares were available for issuance as of February 28, 2021.
+Of this amount, 1.2 million shares were available for issuance as of February 28, 2022.
 The Company issues new shares upon purchase through the ESPP.